pd4d10/memcached-cli/README.md

 ## Usage

-Run `memcached-cli` to enter an interactive shell.
+Run `memcached-cli host:port` to enter interactive shell.
+If `host` and `port` is not specified, `localhost:11211` will be used.

+If you use SASL auth, run `memcached-cli username:password@host:port`.

 ### get